bxparks/rpn83p/docs/USER_GUIDE_COMPLEX.md

 This special rule is triggered only by a solitary `2ND i`.
 If there is any digit before or after the `2ND i`, regular parsing rules are used.
 For example, `1 2ND i` is interpreted to be `1+0i` not `1+1i`.

-**HP-35s Compatibility Note 1**: The HP-35s uses a Theta symbol to display complex numbers in polar notation.
-The problem with the Theta symbol is that in the Small Font of the TI calculators, it looks too similar to the digit `0`.
-The Angle symbol seemed like a better choice as a delimiter because it is visually distinct from other digit characters.
-It is also the symbol used by the HP-42S.

-**HP-35s Compatibility Note 2**: The HP-35s uses `SHIFT Theta` button to enter complex numbers in polar notation.
-The `Theta` symbol is available on a TI calculator as `ALPHA Theta`.
-However, I found switching from `2ND i` to `ALPHA Theta` to invoke this delimiter was too confusing for the muscle memory.
-The `2ND ANGLE` key, on the other hand, was previously unused in the RPN83P app, and it matches the Angle symbol used to display complex numbers in polar notation.

 ## Complex Display Modes